leesheppard/installfest_guides/source/guides/installfest_3/finishing_a_basic_blog.md

 Press n and then enter to skip overwriting our `application.html.erb` layout file.
 By skipping this we do miss out on some of Foundation's responsive design features, but we've already added our RSS link to our layout file and allowing the install to overwrite our layout file would mean we'd lose that link.
 If you're comfortable putting the autodiscovery link tag back into the new layout file, rerun the foundation install and allow it to overwrite your layout.

 You'll also want to remove the scaffolding css file that Rails provided to you when you scaffolded the Posting functionality.
 To do that just delete `app/assets/stylesheets/scaffolds.css.scss`.
-Restarting the local server again and navigating to [http://localhost:3000](http://localhost:3000) at this point will show some changes to the UI of your blog.
+Refreshing your browser or navigating to [http://localhost:3000](http://localhost:3000) at this point will show some changes to the UI of your blog.

 We're going to start off with two very quick things with Foundation.
 We'll give our content some whitespace so it's easier to read, and we'll change all our buttons so that they have a bit more style.
 First open your layout file `app/views/layouts/application.html.erb` and update it to look like: